 At this point you may be thinking, ‘I’d like to do this position but I’m worried it’ll take up too much time.’
 Well I come with good news!
 Student Council only meet three times a year, so it’s perfect if you have a busy schedule.

 However, after all this, if you are still not convinced, then becoming a Student Councillor makes you much more desirable to potential employers.
 The position makes you stand out from the crowd- there are only three Councillors per school.
 Meaning the year you graduate, there are only 14 others who will have Student Councillor on their CV.
 That’s over 2000 students who won’t be able to say that.
-Being a Student Councillor also demonstrates you have passion and want to create real change.
+Being a Student Councillor also demonstrates you have passion and a desire to create real change.
 All great talking points when applying for jobs and being interviewed.

 It’s a no brainer.
 Click here to sign up today!